A Survey of Stance Detection on Social Media: New Directions and Perspectives: Stance Detection Algorithms

-\subsection{Traditional Deep Learning Approaches}
+\subsection{Traditional deep Learning Approaches}

+Deep neural networks, including recurrent neural networks (RNNs) and their variants, as well as convolutional neural networks (CNNs), are extensively utilized in stance detection research.
+It is a standard practice to evaluate these advanced deep learning models alongside traditional feature-based methodologies, as discussed earlier, to assess comparative performance metrics.
+Consequently, several references mentioned in this discussion have also been cited in the preceding analysis, reflecting the continuity and overlap in methodological evaluation across studies.
-The development of deep learning techniques in stance detection has been marked by several significant advancements, each contributing uniquely to the field.

-One notable example is the Long Short-Term Memory (LSTM) network, introduced by Hochreiter and Schmidhuber in 1997, which has been widely adopted in over ten studies.
-The LSTM's ability to capture long-term dependencies in text data has consistently yielded superior results, making it a preferred choice for stance detection tasks.
-Following the LSTM, Convolutional Neural Networks (CNNs) have also been extensively employed, with notable contributions from studies such as those by \citet{zarrella-marsh-2016-mitre,sobhani-etal-2017-dataset,kochkina2017turing,lynn-etal-2019-tweet}.
-CNNs have proven effective in extracting spatial hierarchies of features, making them well-suited for processing structured text data~\cite{igarashi-etal-2016-tohoku}.
-The advent of attention mechanisms has further enhanced the performance of stance detection models, mitigating issues such as the LSTM's limited long-term memory capacity.
-Attention-based approaches have garnered significant attention, with notable examples including the combination of LSTM and attention mechanisms, as well as CNNs with attention mechanisms~\cite{siddiqua2019tweet,wei2019topic}.
-The attention mechanism has increased the association between stance targets and informative words or phrases, leading to improved accuracy in stance detection.
+The evolution of deep learning techniques in the domain of stance detection has been marked by several significant developments, each enhancing the field in unique ways.
+The Long Short-Term Memory network (LSTM), introduced by Hochreiter and Schmidhuber in 1997, has emerged as the most prevalent technique, employed in over ten studies.
+Its ability to manage long-term dependencies within text data enables it to consistently produce superior results, making it a favored choice for stance detection tasks.
+Following the LSTM, Convolutional Neural Networks (CNNs) have also been extensively utilized, with notable contributions from studies such as those by Hercig et al. [2017], Zhang et al. [2017], and Zhou et al. [2017].
+CNNs excel in extracting spatial hierarchies of features, proving highly effective for processing structured text data.

-Furthermore, text classification methods based on Graph Convolutional Networks (GCNs) have also contributed to the advancement of stance detection~\cite{bowenacl,LiangF00DHX21,Zhiwei2023}.
-The graph-based approach can effectively integrate syntactic tree structures and contextual knowledge of text and stance targets, thereby enhancing the performance of stance detection models.

-As illustrated in Fig.~\ref{DLmethods}, the overall framework of these works can be divided into three primary steps: (1) Vectorization of text and target features: first, the input text and target features are converted into vectors using word embedding techniques, such as GloVe~\cite{pennington2014glove} or Word2Vec~\cite{DBLP:journals/corr/abs-1301-3781}.
-(2) Construction of deep learning stance models: next, a deep learning model is built to analyze the stance of the text.
-(3) Design of loss function and model training: Finally, an appropriate loss function is designed, and the model is trained and optimized through backpropagation using a large number of annotated samples.
-A list of specific methods is provided in Table~\ref{DLmethods}.
+Further advancing the field, the application of BERT (Bidirectional Encoder Representations from Transformers) through fine-tuning has demonstrated remarkable success in capturing nuanced semantic relationships, which are crucial for accurately discerning subtle differences in stance.
+This method takes advantage of BERT's robust pre-training on large corpora, allowing it to perform exceptionally well on stance detection even with relatively limited task-specific training data.